 Åpent for profesjonelle deltakere, dvs. med godkjent treårig utdanning på høyskolenivå, eller tilsvarende profesjonell erfaring, med følgende bakgrunn:

-Performers interested in working with physical and devised theatre.
+For actors, performers, dancers, writers, directors and set designers interested in working with physical and devised theatre.

 Vi har som mål å være et kompetansesenter for skuespillere over hele landet, og Norge er et langstrakt land.
 Derfor kan du søke oss om reisestøtte dersom du har fått plass på et av våre kurs/arrangement og du bor langt unna stedet der det gjennomføres.